 The Two Fridas, 1939 by Frida Kahlo

-In 1947, this painting was purchased by the Instituto Nacional de Bellas Artes (National Institute of Fine Arts) in Mexico City.
-The purchase price was 4,000 Pesos (about $1,000) for the painting and an additional 36 Pesos for the frame.
+In 1947, this painting was acquired by the Instituto Nacional de Bellas Artes (National Institute of Fine Arts) in Mexico City.
+The purchase price was 4,000 Pesos (about $1,000) at that time and an additional 36 Pesos for the frame.
 That was the most Frida was ever paid for a painting during her lifetime.

 A reproduction of this painting is on display in the Frida Kahlo Museum in Coyoacan, Mexico.